MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/understand-quorum.md

 ![Pool Quorum 3](media/understand-quorum/pool-3.png)

 - Can survive one server failure: <strong>Yes</strong>.
-- Can survive one server failure, then another: <strong>No</strong>.
+- Can survive one server failure, then another: <strong>Depends </strong>(cannot survive if both nodes 3 and 4 go down, but can survive all other scenarios.
-- Can survive two server failures at once: <strong>No</strong>.
+- Can survive two server failures at once: <strong>Depends </strong>(cannot survive if both nodes 3 and 4 go down, but can survive all other scenarios.

 ### Therefore, our guidance is:

 - Ensure that each node in your cluster is symmetrical (each node has the same number of drives)
-- Enable 3-way mirror so that you can tolerate a 2 node failure and keep the virtual disks online
+- Enable 3-way mirror or dual parity so that you can tolerate a node failures and keep the virtual disks online.
+See our [volume guidance page](https://docs.microsoft.com/en-us/windows-server/storage/storage-spaces/plan-volumes) for more details.
-- When a node goes down, diagnose it immediately and attempt to fix it quickly since you are more at risk of losing data with multiple failures.
+- If more than 2 nodes are down, or 2 nodes and a disk on another node are down, volumes may not have access to all 3 copies of their data, and therefore be taken offline and be unavailable.
+It’s recommended to bring the servers back or replace the disks quickly to ensure the most resiliency for all the data in the volume.